orcwg/cra-hub/faq.md

 Reply to their requests, stating the following:
 <code>
-- On the basis of [Recital 18 of the Cyber Resilience Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_18), I do not fall within the scope of the regulation, and cannot be considered as a Manufacturer or an Open source software steward under the Cyber Resilience Act.
+- On the basis of [Recital 18][] of the Cyber Resilience Act, I do not fall within the scope of the regulation, and cannot be considered as a Manufacturer or an Open source software steward under the Cyber Resilience Act.
-- On the basis of [Recital 15 of the Product Liability Directive](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402853#rct_15), I cannot be held liable for your use of my code.
+- On the basis of [PLD Recital 15][], I cannot be held liable for your use of my code.
 - **While I don't have obligations towards you, you may have some towards me:**
-	- On the basis of [Article 13.6 the Cyber Resilience Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_13), if you believe you have found a security flaw in this code, you are responsible for reporting it by following the vulnerability disclosure process here: << project link >>.
+	- On the basis of [Article 13(6)][] the Cyber Resilience Act, if you believe you have found a security flaw in this code, you are responsible for reporting it by following the vulnerability disclosure process here: << project link >>.
 You are also responsible for fixing it within your product and providing the fix upstream.
 </code>

 > Status: ⚠️ [Draft][]